GoogleCloudPlatform/community/tutorials/cloud-storage-infinite-compose/index.md

     return blob
 ```

-As something of a stylistic choice, the `ensure_results` function accepts a list of `storage.Blob` (which you have from the initial list), a list of
+As something of a stylistic choice, the `ensure_results` function accepts a list of `storage.Blob` items (which you have from the initial list), a list of
-`Future[storage.Blob]` (which you have from intermediate steps), or a mix of both, using the same code.
-This is what makes the `compose_and_cleanup` function
+`Future[storage.Blob]` items (which you have from intermediate steps), or a mix of both, using the same code.
+This is what makes the `compose_and_cleanup`
-block until its components are all complete.
+function block until its components are all complete.

 ```python
 def ensure_results(maybe_futures: List[Any]) -> List[Any]: